 Plus, let’s be honest: no matter how many times you see some model going sockless in double monks for a GQ photo shoot, wearing shoes without socks is often very uncomfortable.

 It can even be painful and bad for your skin.

 Instead, you’ll want to wear no show socks.
-Also called loafer socks, they provide just enough coverage for your feet without being seen above your shoe line.
+Also called loafer socks or shoe liners, they provide just enough coverage for your feet without being seen above your shoe line.

 Unfortunately, the majority of no show socks leave something to be desired.
 They usually end up slipping off of your feet after just a few minutes of walking around.

 Or they come up too high, which kind of defeats the purpose.